Creating a meaningful life is an essential ingredient of wellbeing.

 Because empathy is a skill we can cultivate no matter our age, here are six actions Krznic suggests for cultivating empathy.

 - Switch on your empathic brain.
 Recognise that empathy is at the core of human nature.
 Empathy isn’t just something you are born with.
-Most people can expand their capacity for empathy — both cognitive and emotional empathy — by practising mindful attention towards other people’s feelings and experiences.
+Most people can expand their capacity for cognitive and emotional empathy — by practising mindful attention towards other people’s feelings and experiences.

 - Make the imaginative leap.
 Make a conscious effort to step into another person’s shoes.
 Acknowledge their humanity, their individuality and perspectives.
 Try this for both your friends and your ‘enemies’.

 - Seek experiential adventures.
 Explore lives and cultures that contrast with your own.
-Next time you are planning a holiday, don’t ask yourself, ‘Where can I go next?’ but instead ‘Whose shoes can I stand in next?’
+Next time you plan a holiday, don’t ask yourself, ‘Where can I go next?’ but instead ‘Whose shoes can I stand in next?’

 - Practice the craft of conversation.
 Engage others in conversation and practice radical listening — simply focus intently on listening to their feelings and needs without interrupting.